ryanatkn/gro/src/docs/config.md

 To accomplish this, Gro has an optional config file that lives at `$PROJECT/src/gro.config.ts`.
-If a project does not define a config, Gro imports a default config from [`src/config/gro.config.default.ts`](/src/config/gro.config.default.ts), which looks at your project for familiar patterns (like Node libraries and SvelteKit frontends) and tries to do the right thing.
+If a project does not define a config, Gro imports a default config from [`src/config/gro.config.default.ts`](/src/config/gro.config.default.ts), which looks at your project for familiar patterns (like Node libraries and SvelteKit apps) and tries to do the right thing.

 > The default config detects